Anthony DeSpirito: Biography

-In 1953, DeSpirito continued his winning ways but was involved in the first of four serious accidents that profoundly affected his career and saw the media dub him the "hard luck jockey".
-Despite time lost as a result of his 1953 accident, he finished the year with 311 wins but was well behind Bill Shoemaker, who smashed Despirito's record with 485 wins.
-On November 1, 1953, DeSpirito married Doris De Christoforo in a church ceremony in Revere, Massachusetts.
+In 1953, DeSpirito continued his winning ways but was involved in the first of four serious accidents that profoundly affected his career and saw the media dub him the "Hard Luck Kid".
+Despite time lost as a result of his 1953 accident, he finished the year with 311 wins, but was well behind Bill Shoemaker, who smashed DeSpirito's record with 485 wins.

 DeSpirito won the 1954 Kentucky Oaks aboard the Maine Chance Farm filly Fascinator.
 In his only Kentucky Derby appearance, he finished 13th in the 1954 edition aboard the Maine Chance colt Black Metal.
 During 1954, DeSpirito battled with riding greats Avelino Gomez and Bill Shoemaker for top jockey honors in the United States and by July 10 had taken over the lead with 176 wins.
-However, in August, Shoemaker took the lead and maintained it for the rest of the year.
+However, in August, Shoemaker took the lead and maintained it for the rest of the year; DeSpirito finished fourth.

-On September 18, 1955, DeSpirito suffered a traumatic brain injury in a racing accident at New York's Aqueduct Racetrack.
-He returned to racing in January 1956; in May, he was hurt again in an accident at Laurel Park Racecourse and had to undergo surgery to remove a damaged kidney and spleen.
+On May 14, 1955, DeSpirito rode High Gun to victory in the Metropolitan Handicap at Belmont Park.
+Four months later, on September 18, DeSpirito suffered a traumatic brain injury in a racing accident at Aqueduct Racetrack in Queens, New York.
+He returned to racing in January 1956; in May, he was hurt again in an accident at Laurel Park Racecourse in Maryland and had to undergo surgery to remove a damaged kidney and spleen.